envi/olesia-khomchyn.github.io/docs/Inventory.md

 ```

-## Get the list of inventory locations cost and quantity for the specified inventory
+## Get the list of Inventory Locations cost and quantity for the specified Inventory

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Inventory({inventoryId})/inventoryLocationsCostAndQuantity

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing inventory locations cost and quantity within inventory specified by Id.
+Returns the paged list of the existing Inventory Locations cost and quantity within the Inventory specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 | <div style="width:200px">Parameter</div>|<div style="width:380px">Explanation</div>|